Bio

 Born 1979

-Leah Raintree is an artist based in Richmond, VA with a studio in Brooklyn, NY.
+Leah Raintree is an artist based in Richmond, VA and Brooklyn, NY.
 Her practice focuses on the human connection to earth, with an interest in how we frame and experience time, matter, scale, and phenomena.
 Her work is rooted in an experimental drawing practice that spans media, with projects developing through a combination of process-based mark-making and direct engagement with materiality and place.
 She primarily works across drawing, ceramic, and photographic processes, often using site-specific materials to explore our interconnection with the planet.
 These investigations occur at the scale of the body, revealing interrelationships between human and geologic scales.
 Raintree’s childhood was spent on a small farm in rural Virginia, and she often returns to the process of “touching earth” as the cornerstone of her practice.